Kedar Bodas

-Kedar Bodas is an Indian classical vocalist belonging to the Gwalior gharana.
+Kedar Bodas (1963–2023) was an Indian classical vocalist belonging to the Gwalior gharana.
 He was described by Scroll.in as a "master khayal singer."

+Early life

 Bodas was born into a family of musicians.
 He received early training from his grandfather Lakshmanrao Bodas and his father Narayanrao Bodas.

-He has also received training from Pandurang Salunke, Shreedhar Padhye, Ashok Ranade, C.P.
+As a child, Bodas learned to play the tabla, but eventually focused on vocals.
+He received training from Pandurang Salunke, Shreedhar Padhye, Ashok Ranade, C.P.
 Rele, and T.D.
 Janorikar.
-As a child, he also learned to play the tabla, but eventually focused on vocals.
+He was, according to his collaborators, also influenced by Ram Marathe, D.V.
+Paluskar, Gajananrao Joshi, and Kumar Gandharva.

-He has performed across India, and composed the music for six documentary films.
+He performed across India, and composed the music for six documentary films.

-In addition to his work as a performer, he is also a musical scholar and a linguist.
+In addition to his work as a performer, he was also a musical scholar and a linguist.
 He did a four-year advanced course in Russian, which helped expose him to Western Classical and Russian folk music.

 He received the Mallikarjun Mansur award in 2018.